hyperjump-io/json-schema-coverage/README.md

 - **Branches** = true/false branches for each keyword
 - **Functions** = Subschemas

+## Limitations

+The following are know limitations I'm hopeful can be addressed.

+- Coverage can only be reported for `**/*.schema.json` and `**/schema.json` files.
+- Coverage can't be reported for embedded schemas.
+- Schemas in YAML aren't supported.
+- Custom vocabularies aren't supported.
+- There's no way to load schemas.
+- Invalid schemas cause an error to be thrown.
+- Coverage maps are generated in the order they're loaded from the filesystem.
+  If one references a schema that hasn't been generated yet, an error will be thrown.

 ## Vitest

 Integration with vitest is provided.
 You'll need a vitest config specifically